Charckle/razornotes/README.md

     - Possible: RED, BLUE, L_BLUE, GREEN, ORANGE, BLACK, WHITE, GRAY, D_BROWN, L_BROWN, L_ORANGE, PINK, PURPLE, YELLOW

 #### To DO
+- create a user profile page where the user can change the fido2 thingy, becase atm, you can only change the logged users fido2 credentials, no matter if you change for other users.
 - hash check if the note has changed while the note was being edited
 - read only users
 - related notes: add existing notes to notes, for easier browsing